markdist/markdist.github.com/services.md

 * Avoiding out-of-stock situations in spite of the large number of SKUs and suppliers
 * Keeping stock levels at 150% of the sales volume in the lead time

-They also handle customs clearance, and excise processing for excise goods.
+This team also handles customs clearance, and excise processing for excise goods.

 <div style="text-align: center;"><img class="border" src="images/MD-warehouse.png" alt="M&amp;D Warehouse" height="300px" /></div>

 Distribution
 ------------
-Our expanding fleet is what allows us to guarantee prompt delivery of goods to any part of Albania.
+Our expanding vehicle fleet is what allows us to guarantee prompt delivery of goods to any part of Albania.
 It currently includes:

 * 27 Caddy Vans used by our Pre-Sale Representatives
 * 8 Heavy Trucks for Delivery (GVW of 10+ tons)
 * 9 Light Delivery Vans
 * 70 Light Vans used by our Van Sale Representatives
-* 46 cars used by our Supervisors, Key Accounts Managers, Business Unit Managers, Marketing & Promotion, Merchandisers and Office Staff
+* 46 cars used by our Supervisors, Key Accounts Managers, Business Unit Managers, Marketing and Promotion, Merchandisers and Office Staff

 <div style="text-align: center;"><img class="border" src="images/vans.jpg" alt="Fleet"/></div>